-This co-ed social skills group meets the needs of individuals with autism spectrum disorders and related conditions, ages 17-23.
-We use an evidence-based curriculum, the Program for the Education and Enrichment of Relationship Skills (PEERS) curriculum that was developed at UCLA.
-This group will specifically focus on skills important in the transition into adulthood, including communication skills, assertiveness skills, interview and job skills, as well as relationship skills.
+This co-ed social skills group meets the needs of individuals with autism spectrum disorders and related conditions ages 17-23.
+We use an evidence-based curriculum, the Program for the Education and Enrichment of Relationship Skills (PEERS) curriculum, that was developed at UCLA.
+This group will specifically focus on these skills important in the transition into adulthood:

 Adult Social Skills Group

-Book Club (Not a therapeutic group, but social gathering)
+Book Club (Free, not a therapeutic group, but social gathering)